Tohrusky/Final2x/README.md

 ```

 #### For Deb/Ubuntu
-set 777 permission for the file and resources folder
+Set 777 permission for the file and resources folder.

 ## Features